-Greens - Fresh leafy greens such as spinach or kale are great in smoothies.
+- Greens - Fresh leafy greens such as spinach or kale are great in smoothies.
 Unless you really like green-tasting smoothies be careful with how much green stuff you add.
 Start with a small amount and work your way up until you get to the level of greenness you enjoy.
 Personally, I don't like my smoothies to taste too green.

 - Other vegetables - To pack in extra nutrients and fiber and lower sugar content try adding frozen zucchini and cauliflower, sweet potato (raw or cooked), fresh or frozen carrots, beets, pumpkin, or squash.

 - Sweetener - I like to either add a Medjool date or a tiny drop of maple syrup.
 Of course, whether any sweetener is necessary depends on the other contents of your smoothie.
 Some fruits are sweeter than others.
-If you aren't sure whether it is needed or not it's wise to blend your smoothie without any, give it a quick taste then add some after iif necessary, then blend again to combine.
+If you aren't sure whether it is needed or not it's wise to blend your smoothie without any, give it a quick taste then add some after if necessary, then give it a short blend to combine.

 A good rule of thumb for a medium-thick vegan smoothie is to go for 2 cups of frozen ingredients and 1 cup of liquid.
 You can also add up to 1 cup of fresh fruit too.
 Everyone has their own smoothie thickness preference though so adjust accordingly to suit you.
 Also, bear in mind that any add-ins you include will thicken the smoothie so you will need to adjust the liquid to compensate for them.